 Not bad in all.
 Really not bad.
 Interesting, entertaining, informative.
-Even the predictions that the show makes aren't that far out, since this was less than twenty years before the big LA quakes in 1992 and 94 – though both were less deadly than implied.
+Even the predictions that the show makes aren’t that far out, since this was less than twenty years before the terrible LA quakes in 1992 and 94 – though both were less deadly than implied.

 I don’t know what else to say.
 I guess the weird thing about this show is that it doesn’t do bizarre stories about Bigfoot because it has to.
 The people who made this show – the researchers, producers, directors, camera and sound people, narrator – these were all people who knew how to make a real documentary when they tried.
 I think it’s that level of professionalism that sets it apart from its modern day imitators.

 “I stood here and I could look out over the hills… You can see the hills rolling into each other.
 You know, it’s like they’re just sort of bending.
 The ground was moving, the house was moving, everything was sort of… everything seems to be tilting.
 Especially the hills, tilting toward each other.”